aurioldegbelo/smartlandmaps/README.md

 ## :clipboard: Documentation

-The SmartLandMaps approach and the key intuitions of the software modules: Lindner, C., Degbelo, A., Vassányi, G., Kundert, K. and Schwering, A. (2023) ‘The SmartLandMaps approach for participatory land rights mapping’, Land, 12(11).
+* The SmartLandMaps approach and the key intuitions of the software modules: Lindner, C., Degbelo, A., Vassányi, G., Kundert, K. and Schwering, A. (2023) ‘The SmartLandMaps approach for participatory land rights mapping’, Land, 12(11).
 Available at: https://doi.org/10.3390/land12112043.
+* FIG publications including:
+    * General introduction to the pillars of the SmartLandMaps approach
+    * Pilot study in Benin in 2022
+    * Pilot study in Chad in 2023

 ## ❔ Questions
 You are most welcome to [open an issue](https://github.com/aurioldegbelo/smartlandmaps/issues) if you have a question.
 You can also get in touch with [Auriol Degbelo](https://sites.google.com/site/aurioldegbelo/).